Contact +:

 Zhigang Yao

-is an Associate Professor in the Department of Statistics and Data Science at the National University of Singapore (NUS).
-He also holds a courtesy joint appointment with the Department of Mathematics at NUS.
-He is a Faculty Affiliate of the Institute of Data Science (IDS) at NUS.
-He received his Ph.D. in Statistics from University of Pittsburgh in 2011.
-His thesis advisors are Bill Eddy at Carnegie Mellon and Leon Gleser at University of Pittsburgh.
-He has been an Assistant Professor at NUS from 2014-2020.
-Before joining NUS, he has been working with Victor Panaretos as a post-doc researcher at the Swiss Federal Institute of Technology (EPFL) from 2011-2014.
+is a tenured Associate Professor in the Department of Statistics and Data Science at the National University of Singapore (NUS), with a courtesy joint appointment in the Department of Mathematics and an affiliation with the Institute of Data Science.
+He received his Ph.D. in Statistics from the University of Pittsburgh in 2011 advised by Bill Eddy and Leon Gleser, and was a postdoctoral researcher at EPFL with Victor Panaretos before joining NUS in 2014.
+He currently serves as an Associate Editor of the Journal of the Royal Statistical Society: Series B.

 Few words about my work: